UMMS-Biocore/bootcamp/session3/session3.md

 3. If you haven't done your homework first week.
 Please run the command below to prepare your working directory for bootcamp.

 	$ /project/umw_biocore/bin/session1.sh

+4. Make sure you have at least 5G space in your home directory.
+To check it;

+	$ df -h .
+	Filesystem            Size  Used Avail Use% Mounted on umassmghpcc-head.umassrc.org:/ifs/xdata/home/ak97w
+	                       50G   27G   24G  54% /home/ak97w

+	Here, I have 24G available space in my home.

 ## Exercise 1: prepare for genomic alignment